30 Years Experience Specializing in Gelish Gel Manicures and

 Are you worried what the chemicals are doing to your body?

-My Name is Noelle and I have 30 years in the nail industry, 14 of them exclusively doing gel nails.
+My Name is Noelle and I have 30 years in the nail industry, 15 of them exclusively doing gel nails.
 I have owned 3 salons in AZ and CO and have my Masters Certificate from Creative Nail Design.
 About 15 years ago, I became allergic to acrylic so I went on a quest to find a healthier product.
 I switched my clients over to the gel and they all loved it!
-After trying a few, my friend and co-worker finally found Brisa Gel by Creative Nail Design.
+After trying a few, my friend and co-worker finally found Brisa Gel by CND.

 About My Sanitation Procedures

 Before I owned my own salon, our salon owner required all her booth renters to take a half day infection protection class.
-I am so thankful for her, it made me realize how easily diseases can be spread and how unsanitary some salons are!
+It made me realize how easily diseases can be spread and how unsanitary some salons are!
 You can take comfort in knowing that I have always exceeded the state board requirements for sanitation and always had perfect scores at inspections.
-I hand file using a new file on each client that you get to take home.
+I hand file using a new file on each client, each time, that you get to take home.

 About Brisa Gel Nails

 Once in a while you might need a repair, (no artificial nails are perfect.)
 I do not charge for repairs on my own work, even if you smash a nail in a drawer.
-To start out a brand new set, using a nail form, I build out the gel tip.
-I customize the tip color to your own shade of white on your natural nail.
-This way, they grow out looking very natural .
-This also eliminates the need for backfills because the tip color always matches your own natural nail.
-Eventually, your own nails grow out and you can keep the clear gel coat over the top for strength.
+I start out a brand new set, using a nail form.
+I build out the gel tip.
+I customize the tip color to match your own shade of white on your natural nail.
+This way, they grow out looking very natural, no fake looking white tip!
+This also eliminates the need for back fills using a drill because the tip color always matches your own natural nail.
+Eventually, your own nails grow out and you keep the clear gel coat over the top for strength.
 You get them filled every two to three weeks.
 You do not ever want to go longer than that between fills.
 They will become unbalanced and can cause injury to the natural nail underneath.

 About Gelish Gel Polish

 If you are lucky enough to have gorgeous natural nails of your own, I also do what is called a "Gel Manicure."
-I use a product called Gelish which is a gel / polish hybrid which makes it the best of both worlds.
+I use a product called Gelish which is a gel/ polish hybrid which makes it the best of both worlds.
 It goes on like polish, but it wears like gel.
 It will protect your nails better than just polish, allowing them to grow longer.
 Your hands go under the UV light to cure it between coats.
 It can last up to 2 weeks and your nails dry when you leave the salon!
+I can also do a "fill" with this product if you do well with it.

 How to Switch From Acrylic or Hard Gel to Gelish Gel Polish

 If you are wanting to switch from acrylic or a hard gel like Brisa or your nails are recovering from acrylics and have been painfully drilled to death by the "discount" salons, Call me first, before YOU take them off!
 I can save you months of damage and anguish!
-I use a growing out process where I file down the "bulk" and do a "cheater fill " using the Gelish Gel Polish.
+I developed a growing out process where I file down the bulk flush with your nail and do a "fill" using the Gelish Gel Polish.
 We do this every two weeks like usual and the old product grows off without any further damage.
 Then we can continue with the Gelish Gel Polish on your own natural nails.

 A SAFE Pedicure

-Do not have a pedicure if you have any signs of a fungus.
-As nail techs, we are not allowed to work on anyone with a communicable disease and that includes a nail fungus.
+Do not have a pedicure if you have any signs of a fungus or injury.
+As nail techs, we are not allowed to work on anyone with an open sore or a communicable disease and that includes a nail fungus.

 The State Board of AZ requires a certain sanitizing procedure for all piped, jetted, pedicure chairs between EACH client.
-If your salon does not do this, call me for a referral.
+Momentum Salon has a pipeless chair which only pushes air out so there is no circulation of water.
+This is the safest pedicure available.

-After EACH client, the nail tech must drain the water, fill the tub back up, pour in bleach and run the jets for 10 minutes.
+For piped chairs, (what most discount salons have) after EACH client, the nail tech must drain the water, fill the tub back up, pour in bleach and run the jets for 10 minutes.
 Then drain the tub again and wash out the tub.
-At the end of the day they must uncap the jets and soak them in a hospital grade sanitizer such as Lets Touch.
+At the end of the day they must uncap the jets and soak them in a hospital grade sanitizer such as Let's Touch.
 The majority of other people's "foot goo" isn't in the tub, it's in the pipes.
 So when you see a tech just wiping out the tub, that's really sweet but you can still end up with a huge hospital bill.
 So a "cheap" pedicure really isn't, if your nail tech is cutting corners and risking your life.

 If you suspect you may have a nail fungus, please see your dermatologist.
 There are oral medications that can cure it.
 There is a common nail disorder called Nail Dystrophy that mimics nail fungus.
 There is a new product that can treat Nail Dystrophy called Nuvail.